hpc-maths/samurai/doc/source/tutorial/interval.rst

 Introduction
 ------------

-A cartesian grid is composed of several cells with a given length.
+A cartesian grid is composed of several cells with a given edge length.
 The length can be the same for all the cells such as in the case of uniform grids.
-A cartesian grid can be represented by intervals.
-To illustrate this idea, we start with a simple 1D example
+The core idea in |project| is that a cartesian grid can be represented by intervals.
+To illustrate this purpose, we start with a simple 1D example.
+Consider

 .. image:: ./figures/segments.png
     :width: 80%
     :align: center

-The domain can be defined by the interval :math:`[0, 13]`.
-We observe that this domain is composed of five cells which can also be defined as intervals
+The whole domain is defined by the interval :math:`[0, 13]`.
+It is made up of five cells which can also be interpreted as intervals (visiting the domain from left to right)

-- cell 1: :math:`[0, 4]`
+- cell 1: :math:`[0, 4]` (green)
-- cell 2: :math:`[4, 5]`
+- cell 2: :math:`[4, 5]` (red)
-- cell 3: :math:`[5, 7]`
+- cell 3: :math:`[5, 7]` (blue)
-- cell 4: :math:`[7, 9]`
+- cell 4: :math:`[7, 9]` (blue)
-- cell 5: :math:`[9, 13]`
+- cell 5: :math:`[9, 13]` (green)

-We also observe that several cells have the same width and then they can be regrouped by width (or resolution)
+In this example, we also observe that several cells have the same width, so they can be collected in families of equal width (or resolution)

 - width of size 1: :math:`[4, 5]`
 - width of size 2: :math:`[5, 9]`
 - width of size 4: :math:`[0, 4]`, :math:`[9, 13]`

-Since we know what the resolution is, we can regroup the cells to construct contiguous intervals.
-For the cells with a width of size 2, we have two cells: :math:`[5, 7]` and :math:`[7, 9]` which forms the interval :math:`[5, 9]`.
-And, since we know the resolution of this given interval, the two cells can be reconstructed.
+Since we know the resolution, we can regroup the cells to construct contiguous intervals, still being able to "crop" as the were unmerged.
+Indeed, in the class of cells of width 2, we have two contiguous cells: :math:`[5, 7]` and :math:`[7, 9]` which form the interval :math:`[5, 9]`.
+Therefore, since we know the resolution of this given interval, the two cells can be reconstructed.

-If we plot the initial domain using the different levels of resolution, we have
+If we plot the mesh over the initial domain using different levels of resolution, we obtain

 .. image:: ./figures/segments-resolution.png
     :width: 80%
     :align: center

-In this example, we choose to not have intersections between the resolution levels but it is not mandatory and we can imagine a domain with overlapping regions
+In this example, we have chosen not to have intersections between cells at different levels.
+Still, this is not mandatory and we can imagine a mesh with overlapping regions on a given domain

 .. image:: ./figures/segments-resolution-overlap.png
     :width: 80%